 Chew Valley is well renowned for its scenic beauty and top quality fly fishing.
 The size and condition of the trout caught here is second to none and anglers find success using a wide variety of fishing methods and fly patterns making it a popular competition venue.
 Opened in 1956 Chew is a relatively shallow reservoir with an average depth of only 14ft at top level and a maximum depth of just 37ft.
 The area it covers, once rich farmland, is now fertile ground for the aquatic life necessary for sustaining quality trout fishing.

 As the water starts to warm in early season Buzzer hatches can be prolific before giving way to a rich larder of non-hatching aquatic insects later in the season such as corixa, snail, hoglice and shrimp.
 With such a plethora natural feed it is easy to understand why fishing imitative dries, emergers and nymphs on floating lines proves so popular amongst our regulars.
 Chew has an excellent capacity for producing grown on fish and the lake records stand at 22lb 7oz for Brown Trout and 14lb 9oz for Rainbow Trout.

 There is also a Wheely Boat at Chew.
-This boat, specially designed for use by anglers in wheelchairs, is available by advance booking only.
-Lifejackets must be worn by all boat fishermen, and these are available for loan on request.
+This boat, specially design for use by anglers in wheelchairs, is available by advance booking only, please call our team before booking to discuss availability.
+Lifejackets must be worn by all boat anglers, and these are available for loan on request.
 Anchoring is not permitted from the Dam to the line of yellow buoys between the North Shore and Walley Bank.
 No boats are allowed in the area marked off by white buoys in front of the Stratford bird hide.